BANGAUTOGLASS

 Will Insurance Cover It?

 Rear glass damage is generally covered under comprehensive auto insurance, which handles non-collision incidents like road debris strikes, vandalism, and weather events.
 Whether your specific policy covers rear glass replacement — and what your deductible looks like — depends entirely on your coverage.
 If you haven't started an insurance claim yet and you're not sure where to begin, Bang AutoGlass can assist you with the claim process.
-We can't file the claim on your behalf, but we can help guide you through the steps and make the process less confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 A Few Last Things Worth Knowing Before You Book